Generic Name: fentanyl citrate (oral transmucosal) (FEN ta nil SIT rayt)

 After you have stopped using this medication, use wire-cutting pliers to cut the handles off any unused Actiq lozenges.
-Flush the lozenges down the toilet.
+Do not keep leftover lozenges.
+Ask your pharmacist where to locate a drug take-back disposal program.
+If there is no take-back program, flush the lozenges down the toilet.
 Follow the instructions provided with this medicine when disposing of unused medicine.
 Disposal of medicines by flushing is recommended to reduce the danger of accidental overdose causing death.
 This advice applies to a very small number of medicines only.
 The FDA, working with the manufacturer, has determined this method to be the most appropriate route of disposal and presents the least risk to human safety.
 Follow the instructions provided with Actiq when disposing of unused medicine.

 What happens if I miss a dose?

 What happens if I overdose?

 Grapefruit and grapefruit juice may interact with fentanyl citrate and lead to unwanted side effects.
 Discuss the use of grapefruit products with your doctor.

 Actiq side effects